r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 and weighs intensities according to the filter $\mathsf{V}$, as demonstrated in :numref:`fig_waldo_mask`.
-We might aim to learn a model so that wherever the "waldoness" is highest, we should find a peak in the hidden layer representations.
+We might aim to learn a model so that wherever the "waldoness" is highest, we should find a peak in the hidden layer representations (like in a cat classifier example :numref:`img_cat_invar`).

 ![Detect Waldo (image courtesy of William Murphy (Infomatique)).](../img/waldo-mask.jpg) :width:`400px`